isabella232/skill-exchange-events.en/help/events/marketo2021/create-programs.md

 ---
 title: Creating Programs Within Adobe Marketo Engage
 description: This session will teach you all about Program Structure including - Program Types, Channels & Statuses and Tags.
-You will also learn about the Foundation Progra… (Descriptions should be between 60 and 160 characters)
 role: User
 level: Beginner
 kt: 9706